rockstor/rockstor-core/README.md

 the basics.
 For more information please see our main web site:
 [rockstor.com](http://rockstor.com)

-# Getting started & any questions
+# Getting started and questions

 The best way to get started is by following the [quickstart guide](http://rockstor.com/docs/quickstart.html).